northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 ## My files are too big to transfer to /home

 Home has a limit of 75GBs.
-If your usage in /scratch is greater than than for the files that you want to keep, please apply for a space in [/work]() or if you are a student request that your PI applies for /work.
+If your usage in /scratch is greater than than for the files that you want to keep, please apply for a space in [/work](https://bit.ly/NURC-NewStorage) or if you are a student request that your PI applies for /work.
+Do this well in advance of the /scratch purge to ensure your files are saved.